brianmina/git-tutorial/README.md

-this is a change number 2 :)
+this is the change number 2 :)